Halt-I-m-Reptar/MtG_Finance_Dev/edhrec-aggregator/README.md

 * Chrome

 ## Info
-* You can toggle each table by click on its header for better viewing on smaller screens
+* You can toggle each table by clicking on its header for better viewing on smaller screens

 ## Instructions
 * Open index.html